-Then I have the Duvivier wallet, which is great.
+Then I have the Duvivier portfolio which are great..

 the three dvd boxes I have (intimate 1 and 2 and melting pot) are really an inexhaustible source of inspiration.

-I always take great pleasure in watching them again and again.
+I always take great pleasure in watching them over and over again.